Abla-ouh/Mini-SHELL/README.md

 </p>

 ---
-- It was the first group project in my 42 cursus.
+- Our first group project during my time at 42, which I collaborated on with @reogin.
 - 42 project, recoding our own little **bash**.
 A program capable of parsing (which I have done ) a prompt and launching executables with arguments, along with a few built-in functions.
 -  The objective of this project is to create a simple shell to learn some advanced programming techniques like processes creation and control, file descriptors, signals and pipes, etc.
 ---